star-one/TimeEstimator/README.md

 This little form snippet is the calculator tool which will let you estimate all that.

 # To Do
-Make it so that it knows about weekends.
-Nobody wants to work weekends.
+Make it so that it can calculate an end date from a given start date.

 # To Consider Doing
 Make it so users can set constants such as length of working day and working week to suit their circumstances rather than them being hardcoded in.